IST-DASLab/gptq-gguf-toolkit/README.md

 These results validate the toolkit's ability to push beyond traditional uniform quantization limitations, enabling practitioners to deploy more capable models under strict resource constraints.

+## Future Work
+Several directions could enhance the toolkit's capabilities:

+- Mixture-of-Experts (MoE) Support: Extend quantization and full search support for MoE architectures like Mixtral, Qwen MoE and DeepSeek
+- More ready-to-use models: Distribute more non-uniform models quantized with our techniques, eliminating the need for users to run the full pipeline.
+- Calibration Selection: Selecting optimal calibration datasets based on model characteristics and deployment scenarios.
+- Hardware-Aware Optimization: Integrate device-specific constraints into EvoPress search to optimize quantization for target hardware (edge devices, GPUs, etc.).

 ## Environment

 ```